ZAWAJAN/Acapulco-Sensors/Cube/docs/02_Final_Production_And_Assembly.md

 2. **Spray painting:**
 	- Put the milky tape on the outsides of each panel to cover the sensor holes.
 As explained earlier, this tape enables the light to be more scattered and even.
-	- From the masking paper tape - cut circes the size of holes - and put them on the tape covering the holes.
-This will prevent the black paint from staining the sesnor openinigs.
+	- From the masking paper tape - cut circles the size of holes - and put them on the tape covering the holes.
+This will prevent the black paint from staining the sensor openings.
 	- You can also cover the holes on the inward side - to make sure nothing contaminates the tape form the other side.
 	- ![Spray paint panels - don't forget the masking tape](Images/Cube_FinalAssembly_00.png)
 	- Apply black matte spray paint on the outsides of the panels.